BEST WINTER DESTINATIONS IN USA

 How to Get There: Fly into Lihue Airport directly, or into Honolulu International Airport on Oahu and take an inter-island flight to Lihue on Kauai.
 From there, you can rent a car since taxis are not very plentiful.

-If cold and snow absolutely make your winter, then heading to the main cities in the most northern American state will be pure joy.
+If cold and snow absolutely make your winter, then heading to the main cities in the most northern American state will be pure joy as it is one of the best US winter destinations.
 From ice museums to winter train rides to the famous Iditarod Trail, Fairbanks and Anchorage have so much to offer.

 In Fairbanks, you can watch the awe-inspiring aurora borealis light show, also known as the Northern Lights, which will be in full swing from December to February.